misakey/backend/docs/content/concepts/authorization-and-authentication.md

 - The identifier kind shall be: `email`.
 - The secret kind shall be: `emailed_code`.

-The user must complete the authentication by sending thee received code in a short time window.
+The user must complete the authentication by sending the received code in a short time window.
 The user must wait some timee between two codes generation/sending.

 Used alone, its final corresponding `acr` is 1.